Lady from the sky

 I am a stewardess, First Class stewardess (editor note: likeness with the movie First Class stewardess, Gwyneth Paltrow, probably won’t be coincidence 🙂 ).
 I used to work for airline company in Slovakia, but few years ago I decided to give a try on the interview for one of the best airline company in the world.
-I passed it successfully and in a few weeks I was already flying to Dubai, the space-age city (at least to me).
-My dream came true.
-I am flying on the biggest aircrafts and also I got lucky to work in a First Class.
+Passed it successfully and in a few weeks I was already flying to Dubai, the space-age city (at least to me).
+My dream came true, so I am flying on the biggest aircrafts and also I got lucky to work in a First Class.
 Simply perfect !

 How is Dubai and United Arab Emirates as a country?
 What do you love about it?
 Is there anything slovakian what you really miss?

 Well, Dubai and Emirates itself are completly different like our country.
 I am going to mention few crucial differences.

 I was always fascinated by speed of development in Dubai.
 50 years ago there was only a fishing village with barely 50 000 people.
 And look at the city now, 2,5milions of citizens!
 It’s amazing and unbelievable at the same time!
 I like that local people are very positive and they appreciate a little things.
 I feel safe and comfortable in Dubai.
 And they have the coolest subway I’ve ever seen 🙂 .